AaronWatters/H5Gizmos/doc/README.md

 <img src="ipython.png"/>

-Above the `G.show()` method automatically detected that the gizmo is running in the Jupyter environment and launched the gizmo in an `iframe`.
-To override this behaviour launch a new tab from Jupyter using tne `G.browse()` method.
+Above the `await G.show()` method automatically detected that the gizmo is running in the Jupyter environment and launched the gizmo in an `iframe`.
+To override this behaviour launch a new tab from Jupyter using tne `await G.browse()` method.

 The above Jupyter example also introduced some additional features as a teaser.
 The `feedback=G.add("...")` assignment attached a text component below the